Guide to Protecting Your Privacy Online

 The human predators have discovered that the Internet is a “happy hunting ground” for potential victims.
 And, many of these predators have discovered that job seekers are particularly vulnerable, ignoring warning signs in their drive to find new employment.

 [And you should also know that there bogus job sites collecting information from job seekers.
 See the job search scam articles for more information.]

 In addition, a primary source of revenue for many job sites is the revenue generated by selling employers access to the database of resumes registered by job seekers.
 For some job sites, anyone who can afford the cost gains access, with minimal screening done to ensure that the purchasers actually have jobs to fill.

 So, your complete work history, education, and contact information are available to anyone who can pay the access fee -- employers and recruiters, hopefully, but also sales people, scammers, identity thieves, etc.

-have a job and your employer finds your resume online, you could
+1. If you have a job and your employer finds your resume online, you could lose your job.